robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 With the configuration reestablished and some additional protections in place, you can focus on alerts and automated remediations in the event of another attack.

 After you have remediated the incident and further hardened your environment, you can proceed to the next module.

+> If you are going through this workshop in a classroom setting then the instructor should start the module 4 presentation soon.

 ### **[Module 4 - Review and Discussion](../docs/04-review-and-discussion.md)**